qudrxt/sorting_visualiser/README.md

 # Sorting-Algorithms-Visualiser ##
 Developed with the Python language and its PyGame library to visualise sorting algorithms.
 It displays a GUI that can be used to configure the visualisation's attributes to display your desired algorithm in your desired fashion.
+This project was initially developed without the usage of version control.

 ## Preview ##
 ![](Misc/visPreview.png)